+Legislative

+Executive When Council is undertaking its substantive role of direction and budgets)

+mornation for council to note

-Advocacy When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking its substantive role of direction setting and oversight (eg accepting tenders, adopting plans and budgets) Information For Council to note D Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
-When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
+Includes adopting Local Laws, Town Planning Schemes and Policies.
+When Council determines a matter that directly impacts a person's rights and interests where the principles of patural justice apply.
+Examples include town planning.

+natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal

-Objective 4.1 - To provide leadership through transparent governance.
-Strategy 4.1.1 - Provide good governance.

-1. The purpose of this report is to seek Council endorsement to issue the City of Kalamunda (City) Ward Review Discussion Paper 2022 for community consultation.

-- 2. On the 20 September 2022, the Minister for Local Government formally advised the City, in writing, of the forthcoming amendments to the Local Government Act and requested the Council to provide written formal response on these matters by the 28 October 2022. - 3.
+- The purpose of this report is to seek Council endorsement to issue the City of Kalamunda (City) Ward Review Discussion Paper 2022 for community consultation. - 2.
+On the 20 September 2022, the Minister for Local Government formally advised the City, in writing, of the forthcoming amendments to the Local Government Act and requested the Council to provide written formal response on these matters by the 28 October 2022. - 3.
 Council agreed it would pursue the voluntary pathway option and in doing so would undertake a ward review process. - 4.
 This report recommends Council approve the City of Kalamunda Ward Review Discussion Paper 2022 for the purpose of community consultation until 20 January 2023 when the submission period will close.

 - 5. On 3 July 2022, the Minister for Local Government the Hon.
 John Carey announced the final package of proposed local government reforms, following a review of public submissions. - 6.
 As part of the reforms to strengthen local democracy and increase community engagement, new requirements will be introduced to provide for: - a) The introduction of optional preferential voting. - b) Directly elected Mayors and Presidents for band 1 and 2 local governments.
-Note: The City of Kalamunda is a band 2 Local Government. - c) Councillor numbers based on population. - d) The removal of wards for band 3 and 4 local governments. - Work on a Bill to amend the Local Government Act 1995 (the Act) is ongoing, and a Bill is expected to be introduced into Parliament in early 2023. - 8.
+Note: The City of Kalamunda is a band 2 Local Government. - c) Councillor numbers based on population. - d) The removal of wards for band 3 and 4 local governments. - 7.
+Work on a Bill to amend the Local Government Act 1995 (the Act) is ongoing, and a Bill is expected to be introduced into Parliament in early 2023. - 8.
 According to the Minister's advice many of the reform proposals relating to Council representation are based on recent trends and are intended to provide greater consistency between districts. - 9.
-The reform proposals do require the City of Kalamunda to reduce the number of elected members in accordance with proposed population thresholds as follows: - a) For a population of up to 5,000 five councillors (including the President) - b) For a population of between 5,000 and 75,000 five to nine councillors (including the Mayor/President)
+The reform proposals do require the City of Kalamunda to reduce the number of elected members in accordance with proposed population thresholds as follows: